Wentworth (TV series): Casting

 Actresses Pia Miranda, Libby Tanner and Tammy MacIntosh joined the cast from the third season as inmate Jodie Spiteri, psychologist Bridget Westfall, and vigilante Karen "Kaz" Proctor, respectively.
-Sigrid Thornton, who played Ros Coulson on Prisoner, joined the cast for season four, not reprising her former role, but playing another Prisoner-based character, Sonia Stevens.
+Sigrid Thornton, who played Ros Coulson on Prisoner, joined the cast for season four, not reprising her former role, but playing another Prisoner-based character, Sonia Stevens, a character originally played by Tina Bursill in Prisoner.
+Bursill herself would be featured in a recurring role in the show's eighth season as Eve Wilder, a role originally played by Lynda Stoner.

 In November 2015, Kate Jenkinson and Bernard Curry were announced to be appearing in the show as Allie Novak, an inmate, and Jake Stewart, a correctional officer, respectively.

 In April 2018, it was announced that Indigenous Australian actress Leah Purcell had joined the cast as Rita Connors, a role originally played by Glenda Linscott in Prisoner.
 Also joining the cast were Susie Porter as criminal matriarch Marie Winter, a role originally played by Maggie Millar in Prisoner, and Rarriwuy Hick as young boxer Ruby Mitchell.
 Shane Connor also joined the cast in a recurring role.

 In Season 7, Morgana O'Reilly, Rick Donald, and David de Lautour were introduced.
 In June 2020, it was announced that Marta Dusseldorp would be joining the cast of season 8 as Sheila Bausch, a lead figure in a cult who is charged with nine counts of murder.

 In October 2019, it was announced that the eighth season would introduce three new cast members; Kate Box, Zoe Terakes, and Jane Hall have been cast as Lou Kelly, Reb Keane, and Ann Reynolds, respectively.